aoeftiger/docker-cpymad/README.md

 The docker container for this repository can be built locally by running on the command line

     docker build -t aoeftiger/docker-cpymad .

+## Troubleshooting
+If you face permission issues with accessing your home directory from within the container, you might want to provide your user ID and group ID explicitly to the container as a solution.

+On linux, check your user and group IDs via the CLI command `$ id` and use these values when running the container as above but with the additional arguments:

+    [...] --user root -e NB_UID=<your user id> -e NB_GID=<your group id> [...]

+Add these comments before the mount instruction `-v [...]`.

+For further information, follow [the guide on jupyter-docker-stacks.readthedocs.io](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/troubleshooting.html#permission-denied-when-mounting-volumes), see specifically the second point under "Some things to try".